larsonaa3/Fable-Foundry/README.md

 # Fable-Foundry
 ---
-Working out a new character management tool for D&D
+Working out a new character management tool for D&D.